 Even though every city has its fair share of skilled specialists in most areas, it’s safer and better in my opinion to stick to the larger cities that already have some sort of history with medical tourism.
 Bucharest is by far the best option as it can easily be reached by plane from anywhere in the world, but other large cities offer similar services as well.

-Still, most of the medical tourists in the country are coming from Germany, the UK and other Western European countries, so we can safely say that Romania is way cheaper than most of Europe.
+Still, most of the medical tourists in the country are coming from Germany, the UK and other Western European countries, so we can safely say that Romania is way cheaper than most of Europe also.

-In the end, for somebody looking to get their health back in shape in another country, it’s good to know that there are options.
-If you really want to save more – while at the same time being confident that everything will be great in the end and you’ll be treated by very skilled professionals – you can choose Romania as your destination.
-Tens of thousands of people have done so over the past few years and they have no reasons to complain.
+In the end, for somebody looking to get their health back in shape for a lower price than back home, it’s good to know that there are options available.
+If you really want to save more – while at the same time being confident that everything will be great in the end and you’ll be treated by very skilled professionals – you can choose Romania for your medical problems.
+Tens of thousands of people have done so over the past few years and they had no reasons to complain afterward.